 Examples of Some Key Language Functions (Page 1)

-language function is the purpose of speaking that sentence or phrase.
+A language function is the purpose of speaking that sentence or phrase.
 For example, “I’m sorry” represents the function of apologizing and, “Good Morning!” represents the function of greeting.

 In the speaking test, the examiner will ask certain questions that are testing your knowledge of the suitable ways to speak for certain language functions.
 It is very useful if you can recognize these language functions.